javier123454321/blog/src/blog/back-to-token-voting-governance.md

 intro:
   text: 'Decision making should not be thought of as financial policy'
 ---

-__This is the first in the series of essays in which we discuss our thinking behind governance tokens from people in the frontlines of building them out.
+**This is the first in the series of essays in which we discuss our thinking behind governance tokens from people in the frontlines of building them out.
 ValorizeDAO is a community of people building out governance token standards and a platform for people to launch them with no code.
-Find out more at [Valorize](https://www.valorize.app)__
+Find out more at [Valorizes](https://www.valorize.app)**

 [Here is an interview](https://www.youtube.com/watch?v=pvRUlaC3SAE) and discussion about Valorize and this article